Harry Stephen Keeler: Writing techniques and preoccupations

 Keeler is known for the MacGuffin-esque insertion of skulls into nearly all his stories.
 While many plots revolved around a skull or the use of one in a crime or ritual, others featured skulls as a diversion.
 As an example, a human skull was used as a paperweight on the desk of a police detective.

 Several of Keeler's novels make reference to a fictional book entitled The Way Out, which is apparently a tome of ancient Oriental wisdom.
 The significance of the nonexistent Way Out in Keeler's world is equivalent to the role played by the Necronomicon within H. P. Lovecraft's work.

-Influence and parallels
+Influence

 In the late 1930s, British writer John Russell Fearn gave credit to Keeler for inspiring his experiments with webwork plots in his pulp SF stories.

-Keeler has influenced later writers, including Neil Gaiman and Futurama producer Ken Keeler (no relation); Ken Keeler says in the DVD commentary for "Time Keeps on Slippin'" that the story "Strange Romance" from the book Y. Cheung, Business Detective was an inspiration for the episode.

-Writer Jack Woodford wrote the article Tale Incredible: The True Story of Harry Stephen Keeler's Literary Rise about Keeler.

-Keeler's webwork technique anticipates the so-called hysterical realism of later novelists such as Thomas Pynchon.
-Gabriele Rico in Writing the Natural Way advises aspiring writers to practice a form of webwork, which she calls "clustering", to encourage associational thinking which can be used to create characters and plot lines.

-Films that exhibit probably unwitting similarities to Keeler's work include Murder Story (1989), in which Christopher Lee plays a Keeler-like character who keeps a large collection of newspaper clippings as part of his "Willard Hope Technique" for writing novels, which closely resembles Keeler's "webwork novel" technique.
-R. Kelly's series of music videos Trapped in the Closet shows a number of parallels to Keeler's style.

-In 2010, Bavo Dhooge (nl) published De Sciencefictionschrijver, a novel about one man's obsession with Keeler, under the pseudonym Harold S. Karstens.

-The independent studio, United Film House, announced plans to release "The Flyer Hold-Up" in 2015, a film based on Keeler's story "The Flyer Hold Up; or, The Mystery of Train Thirty-Eight", published in the Chicago Ledger in four parts from December 4–25, 1915.

-Icelandic novelist Sjón has acknowledged Keeler as an inspiration, as has Spanish writer Raúl Herrero in his novel Rascayú.
+Keeler has influenced later writers, including Icelandic novelist Sjón has acknowledged Keeler as an inspiration.